 They are usually available in late summer and fall.
 They are also readily available in the frozen section in most grocery stores.
 You can also find them canned or jarred.

 Like other snap beans, Romano beans you can eat Romano beans whole (with an edible pod).
 They are ripe when they make a crisp "snap” if they are broken in half.
-I love their very mild flavor and a tender texture.
+I love their very mild flavor and tender texture.

 Don't confuse these with Italian broad beans or fava beans as they are different!